MagdEldinr/KidsInspector/README.md

 YOLO V1 model is used to detect the objects and then classify them so that the application matches the click of the user on a specific object and the actual label of that object in order to determine the correctness of the answer.

+The application user interface provides instructions for the user to correctly use the application.